Ranked Choice Voting

 Voting filling out a ballot in a voting booth

-Ranked choice voting makes our democracy more equitable and gives voters more choice at the ballot box.
+Ranked choice voting (RCV) makes our democracy more equitable and gives voters more choice at the ballot box.

 What is ranked choice voting?

 RCV is a process that allows voters to rank candidates for a particular office in order of preference.
 Consider a race where four candidates – A, B, C, and D – are running for a single seat such as Governor.
 In an election utilizing RCV, voters simply rank the candidates 1-4, with the candidate ranked as “1” being the voter’s highest preference for Governor.
 If a candidate is the first choice of more than half the voters, that candidate wins the election.
-But if no candidate gets the majority of the vote, the candidate with the least amount of support is eliminated, the second choice votes for that eliminated candidate are redistributed, and this process continues until a candidate wins more than half of the vote.
+But if no candidate gets the majority of the vote, the candidate with the least amount of support is eliminated, the second choice support for that eliminated candidate are redistributed, and this process continues until a candidate wins more than half of the vote.

 A graphic with arrows explaining the different steps of ranked choice voting